CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/wallet_connect.md

 - ### [eth_sign](https://docs.walletconnect.com/json-rpc-api-methods/ethereum#eth_sign)

   - As above, **_personal_sign_**.
-  - The only difference is the order of message in the payload param
+  - The only difference is the order of message in the payload `params`
   ```javascript
   let message = payload.params[1];
   ```